Windrush scandal: Redress for victims

-Hardship scheme
+Hardship and compensation schemes

 In February 2019, the Home Office admitted that, although it had set up a hardship scheme in December 2018 for victims of the scandal, only one of the applicants to the scheme had thus far received any assistance.
 Also, the compensation scheme promised by the Home Office in April 2018 was still not in place in February 2019.

 In February 2020, government ministers were told that the number of people wrongly classified as illegal immigrants could be much greater than previously thought and that as many as 15,000 people could be eligible for compensation.
 Despite this, only 36 people's compensation claims had thus far been settled and only £62,198 has been paid out from a Home Office compensation pot that was expected to distribute between £200m and £570m.

 By April 2020, the Windrush taskforce, which was set up to deal with applications from people who were wrongly categorised as illegal immigrants, still had 3,720 outstanding cases.
 Of these, 1,111 cases had yet to be considered, over 150 cases had waited for more than six months, and 35 had waited for longer than a year for a response.
 The Home Office revealed that it had thus far identified 164 people from Caribbean countries whom it had wrongly detained or deported.
 Twenty-four people who had been wrongly deported had died before the UK government had been able to contact them, 14 people who had been wrongly deported to the Caribbean, had thus far not been traced.
 Officials refused to attempt to trace people who had been wrongly deported to non-Caribbean Commonwealth countries.
 Up to that date, 35 people had been granted "urgent and exceptional support" payments, totalling £46,795.

 By October 2020, nine victims had died without receiving their compensation; many others had yet to receive compensation.